Vonage/vivid-3/libs/components/src/lib/nav-disclosure/README.md

 - Type: `string`
 - Default: `''`

-Sidenav disclosure label can be prefixed by a decorative icon.
+Nav disclosure label can be prefixed by a decorative icon.
 Use the `icon` attribute to add an icon.

 ```html preview